QoreCode/patterns-party/src/patterns/prototype/task.md

-Create a prototype of Hub filled  with items
+Create a prototype of House filled  with items